 Another option involves using a container that has taps attached.
 Squash chicken wire and put it into the container.
-This will stop the water slurry and decaying leaves from getting into the tap.
+This will stop the water slurry and decaying leaves from getting into the fixture.

 Place as much comfrey into the container as much as you can.
 Fill the container with water, and then allow it to sit for a couple of weeks.
-Every time you use it, you can add extra water or comfrey leaves to ensure that the levels of the nutrient are high.
+Every time you use it, you can add extra water or comfrey leaves to ensure that the nutrient levels are high.

 How to Make Comfrey Tea